-Hub's top 50 customers represent approximately 65% of the Hub segment revenue for the year ended December 31, 2012.
+Hub's top 50 customers represent approximately 64% of the Hub segment revenue for the year ended December 31, 2013.
 We use various performance indicators to manage our business.
 We closely monitor margin and gains and losses for our top 50 customers.
 We also evaluate on-time performance, cost per load and daily sales outstanding by customer account.
 Vendor cost changes and vendor service issues are also monitored closely.

-Mode has approximately 93 Independent Business Owners ("iBOs") who sell and operate the business throughout North America and 128 sales only agents.
-Mode also has a company managed operation and corporate offices in Dallas, a temperature protected services division, Temstar, located in Downers Grove, IL and corporate offices in Memphis.
-Mode's top 20 customers represent approximately 37% of the Mode segment revenue for the year ended December 31, 2012.
+Mode has approximately 230 agents, consisting of 90 sales/operating agents, known as Independent Business Owners ("IBOs"), who sell and operate the business throughout North America and 140 sales only agents.
+Mode also has a company managed operation and corporate offices in Dallas, a temperature protected services division, Temstar, located in Oak Brook, IL and corporate offices in Memphis.
+Mode's top 20 customers represent approximately 36% of the Mode segment revenue for the year ended December 31, 2013.
 We closely monitor revenue and margin for these customers.
-We believe this acquisition brings us highly complementary service offerings, more scale and a talented sales channel that allows us to better reach small and midsize customers.
+We believe Mode brings us highly complementary service offerings, more scale and a talented sales channel that allows us to better reach small and midsize customers.